MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver/rserver-scaler-getting-started.md

 		revoPath="C:\\Program Files\\Microsoft\\MRO-for-RRE\\8.0\\R-3.2.2\\bin\\x64\\",
 		dataPath="C:\\data")

-Here *headNode* should be the name of the cluster’s head node, *shareDir* should be your subdirectory of the network share directory, *revoPath* is the path to the Microsoft R Services bin\x64 directory, and *dataPath* is the path to the data directory on each node containing copies of the .xdf files you will be using.
+Here *headNode* should be the name of the cluster’s head node, *shareDir* should be your subdirectory of the network share directory, *revoPath* is the path to the Microsoft R Server or R Client bin\x64 directory, and *dataPath* is the path to the data directory on each node containing copies of the .xdf files you will be using.
 You can then make the cluster connection object active by using *rxSetComputContext*:

 	rxSetComputeContext( myCluster)